epfl-ada/ada-2024-project-awesometeam2024/README.md

 6. Evolution over time
     - How did **box office revenue** evolved over time?
 How was it for each **_genre_**?
     - How has **_runtime_** changed along the years and how it correlates with revenue?
+7. Sentimental analysis
+    - Are there specific schemes regarding the sentiment(s) present in the summary of success movies ?
+    - Is the dominant balance of feelings of a plot summary influence its success ?

 **Output model** \
 Gathering answers from the previous questions, this helps us choose one model for predicting the film success (on box office revenue).
 Nevertheless, we still have to choose the best one.